About LPN Programs

-LPN or Licensed Practical Nursing education and training programs is the quickest route that a nurse wannabe can take.
-LPN programs are commonly available at community colleges, technical schools, and now even in some renown universities.
+Licensed Practical Nursing (LPN) training is the quickest route that a nurse wannabe can take to join the nursing workforce.
+LPN training programs are commonly available at community colleges, technical schools, and even in some renown universities.

 LPN programs are commonly offered by community colleges and technical schools although there are some programs that are offered by hospitals and high schools.
 LPN programs offer combination of theoretical instruction in nursing courses and other related subjects including, anatomy, physiology, pharmacology, and biology as well as offering clinical practice.

 Clinical experience is usually offered in a range of healthcare facilities such as long term care facilities, hospitals, assisted living facilities and other clinical settings.
 You may be required to offer proof of a health exam, laboratory tests for contagious diseases, immunization series, drug screening and criminal background check before being allowed to practice in clinical settings.

 Some programs have specific requirements such as US citizenship or legal residency, eighteen years of age or older and references.